melissamcewen/uniquepetz/src/vm-tips.md

 <aside>If you're willing to spend money on it, using Parallels is much easier and faster.
 They offer a free trial if you want to try it out.</aside>

-<aside>There aren't many guides on Wine but I recently found a new one for wineskin called <a href="https://toesocks.cuddle-fish.net/wineskinpetz.html">Running Petz on a Mac: A Wineskin Tutorial</a>.</aside>
+<aside>There aren't many guides on Wine but I recently found a new one for wineskin called <a href="https://toesocks.cuddle-fish.net/wineskinpetz.html">Running Petz on a Mac: A Wineskin Tutorial</a>.
+Another option is [DosBox-X](https://dosbox-x.com/), I haven't tried to get it working on this, but I plan to try soon.</aside>

 ## Get VirtualBox